pedpontes/pedpontes/README.md

 - Back-end 👨‍💻
 - Computer Engineer ⚙️
 - Eletronics
-- Suporte e manutenção a informática
+- IT support and maintenance

 ### Languages: